kylejones200/our_table/content/recipes/middle-eastern-lamb-patties-with-yogurt-sauce.md

   fiber_g: 0.7
   sugar_g: 0.2
   servings: 4
----
-{{< recipe-image >}}

-Lamb Patties ---"
-  - "2 slices high-quality white sandwich bread, crusts removed"
-  - "3 Tbsp plain yogurt"
-  - "1 pound ground lamb"
-  - "2 Tbsp minced fresh cilantro"
-notes: "Mint can substituted for the cilantro.
-Serve these patties with a green salad and slices of tomato and cucumber, or tucked into a pita sandwich."

-yield: "Makes YOGURT SAUCE: While patties cook, mix sauce ingredients together and season with salt and pepper to taste.
-Serve patties with sauce."
-categories: []
-source: ""
-ingredients:
-  []
-allergens:
-  - "dairy"
---- Yogurt Sauce ---"
-  - "1 cup plain yogurt"
-  - "2 Tbsp minced fresh cilantro"
-  - "1 Tbsp fresh lemon juice"
-  - "1/2 garlic clove, minced"
-  - "salt and black pepper"
 steps:
-  - "MAKE LAMB PATTIES: Tear bread into small pieces and mash with yogurt to form wet paste in medium bowl.
-Add lamb, cilantro, 1 tsp salt, 1/4 tsp pepper, cumin, and cayenne, and mix until uniform.
-Pinch off 3-Tbs-sized pieces of meat mixture, roll firmly into balls (12 balls), then flatten into small patties about 1 1/2 inches thick.
-BROWN PATTIES: Heat oil in 12-inch non-stick skillet over high heat until shimmering.
-Brown patties on just one side, about 2 minutes.
-Flip patties over, reduce heat to medium, and continue to cook until well browned on second side, about 6 minutes.
-Transfer patties to paper towel-lined plate."
+  - "Tear the bread into small pieces and place in a medium bowl.
+Add 3 tablespoons yogurt and mash with a fork to form a smooth paste."
+  - "Mix in the lamb, cilantro, salt, pepper, cumin, and cayenne until evenly combined.
+Divide into 12 portions, rolling each into a ball and then flattening into patties about 1/2 inch thick."
+  - "Heat the oil in a 12-inch nonstick skillet over medium-high heat until shimmering.
+Brown the patties on one side, about 2 minutes.
+Flip, reduce heat to medium, and cook until browned and just cooked through, 4 to 5 minutes longer.
+Transfer to a plate and tent with foil."
+  - "For the yogurt sauce, stir together the yogurt, cilantro, lemon juice, garlic, and a pinch of salt and pepper."
+  - "Serve the patties warm with the yogurt sauce spooned over top or alongside."
 ---
 {{< recipe-meta >}}

 {{< ingredients >}}

 {{< steps >}}

+{{< recipe-image >}}